-Writing black colonial experience in House of Hunger
+Writing black colonial experience in novel, The House of Hunger

 With the deep, echoing statements like ‘No, l don’t hate being black.
-I’m just tired of saying its beautiful’, he writes pain in a way that it is visibly carried in each sentence, each paragraph, analysing like a surgeon the different identities of the characters in his book all the while chronicling life in the colonial ghetto.
+I’m just tired of saying its beautiful’, he writes the pain that comes from racism, segregation and poverty and analyses like a surgeon the different identities of the characters in his book all the while chronicling life in the colonial ghetto.